Mississippi Credit for Taxes Paid to Another State

 If you are a resident of Mississippi who earns income in another state and are required to pay an income tax to that other state, you are allowed to take a credit against your Mississippi income tax due in the same year for the total income tax due to the other state (subject to certain limitations).

-In order to be allowed this credit, you must file an income tax return with the other state, and attach a copy of this return to your Mississippi return.
+In order to claim this credit, you must file an income tax return with the other state, and attach a copy of that return to your Mississippi return.
 The withholding amounts shown on your W-2 forms are not the same as actual tax paid to the other state.
 There are limitations to this credit such as:

 - The credit may not exceed the amount of income tax due the State of Mississippi,